BrainDynamicsUSYD/nftsim/configs/Published/Abeysuriya_2014/readme.txt

 general use yet and is essentially undocumented.

 The remaining figures in the paper use the same model parameters, with different noise powers.
-These can be set by changing the Psd quantity of the stimulus in the configuration file to match the quantity in the paper.
-For example, Figure 2 is generated using mu = 1e-4, and figure_2.conf has "Psd:
+These can be set by changing the PSD quantity of the stimulus in the configuration file to match the quantity in the paper.
+For example, Figure 2 is generated using mu = 1e-4, and figure_2.conf has "PSD:
 0.0001".
-To generate Figure 5, simply change Psd to each of the specified mu values in the figure caption.
+To generate Figure 5, simply change PSD to each of the specified mu values in the figure caption.